w3c/wai-website/pages/design-develop/tutorials/images/decision-tree.pl.md

 title: "Drzewo decyzyjne alt"
 title_html: "Drzewo decyzyjne <code>alt</code>"
-lang: pl  # Change "en" to the translated-language shortcode
+lang: pl
+last_updated: 2024-05-13  # Keep the date of the English version

+translation:
   last_updated: 2024-06-22  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
   - name: "Stefan Wajda"
-# contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   label: wai-tutorials